Hoover desk: Design and markings

 The desk has a block front design motif with the drawers and back panels swelling outward with an overall intricate, tooled design.
 The desk has three drawers, and a single flat top extender drawer, in each pedestal.
 The two pedestals are spanned by a center section containing a single center drawer.
 The center drawer has a lock numbered 76P25, but the FDR Library and Museum believes the key to this lock was lost before the desk was donated to them.

-The pulls attached to the drawers, and the knobs on the flat extenders, are described as being hand-wrought bronze in a 1930 article about the desk from Good Furniture and Decoration, but the FDR Library and Museum claims they are made of brass.
+The pulls attached to the drawers, and the knobs on the flat extenders, are described as being hand-wrought bronze in a 1930 article about the desk from Good Furniture and Decoration.
+The FDR Library and Museum claims they are made of brass.
 The desk is completely made of American lumber, faced with Michigan-grown maple burl wood veneer, and finished in a rich French Walnut tone.
 The desk has an engraved plate attached to it which states: "This desk presented to the President of the United States by the Grand Rapids Furniture Manufacturers Association.
 It is made entirely of American woods.
 All exterior parts are Michigan Maple.
 A.D.
 1930."